In This Guide

 Pittsburgh / Appalachian Plateau (Western PA)

 Pittsburgh and the surrounding Allegheny, Westmoreland, Fayette, and Somerset counties sit on the Appalachian Plateau โ flat-lying sandstones and shales with moderate thermal conductivity.
 The geology supports vertical loop installations well.
 The challenge isn't the ground; it's the economics.
 Western PA is deeply embedded in the natural gas infrastructure.
 Cheap Marcellus gas makes geothermal's ROI case very difficult for most Pittsburgh-area homes.
-(More on this in the cost section.)

 That said, Pittsburgh's HVAC market is sophisticated, and the handful of Pittsburgh-area homes on oil or propane โ some older borough housing, some rural properties outside the gas distribution grid โ do have a strong case for geothermal.